Registration / Enrollment Process

 3. Admissions Personnel will review all student documents received.

-4. The deadline for enrollment paperwork is flexible for families so long as they keep in contact with the Admissions Office.
-Provided the required enrollment documentation is provided, a child will be permitted to attend school on the next school day after the day on which the child is presented for enrollment, and in all cases within five (5) business days of the school's receipt of the required documentation.
+4. The deadline for enrollment paperwork is flexible for families, so long as they keep in contact with the Admissions Office and the required enrollment documentation is provided.
+After the child has completed all enrollment steps they will be permitted to attend school as early as the next school day, but no later than five (5) business days of the school's receipt of the required documentation.

 5. We do not require school-wide re-enrollment paperwork each school year.
 All students currently enrolled and attending automatically re-enroll for the following school year.

 6. The following items are required for enrollment per the guidelines outlined in

 BEC 24 P.S. § 13-130-§13-1306 for all students except for those who are homeless:

 a.
 Proof of child’s age